faixannazir62/Custom-post-content-plugin/README.md

+Only Readme text is pending,
-This plugin is under development, coming soon...
+coming soon...